- Luigi: You lost your noodle?

-Instead: Luigi storms out of the house without a Frog Suit, claiming he doesn't need one.
+Instead: He storms out of the house without a Frog Suit, claiming he doesn't need one.

-"Mush-Rumors": The beginning where Norman inadvertently drives his family from Kansas through a Warp Zone en route to the theme park they're visiting.
+- "Mush-Rumors": The beginning where Norman inadvertently drives his family from Kansas through a Warp Zone en route to the theme park they're visiting.

 You'd Expect: After taking a quick peek at the unfamiliar scenery, to turn the car around (or at the very least, have his wife and kids tell him to do so) and find a different way to the park.